costineesti/about-me/content/notes/Visual-Language Models for Object Detection and Segmentation.md

 [This paper](https://arxiv.org/pdf/2309.12314) suggests that it can reduce the size of the pre-trained `CLIP ViT-B/32` by 50%, while maintaining comparable zero-shot performance.
 The idea is very similar to MobileSAM, as weight inheritance transmits the pre-trained weights from the teacher models to their student counterparts to improve distillation efficiency.

-CLIP-like language-image models commonly consist of two branches: an image encoder and a text encoder.
+[[CLIP]]-like language-image models commonly consist of two branches: an image encoder and a text encoder.
 CLIP uses 400M parameters while TinyCLIP only 63M.
 That's a significant reduction(84.25%) while maintaining similar performance.
 The original CLIP models are pre-trained on 400 million image-text pairs for 32 epochs, taking thousands of GPU days.

 >[!note] I tested the following models:
 >==wkcn/TinyCLIP-ViT-8M-16-Text-3M-YFCC15M== - would return only the purple end of the marker